Resume Tips

 • Emphasize transferable skills.

-• Ensure conciseness and well-structured format.
+• Be sure to use a concise and well-structured format.

-• Be sure to proofread the document thoroughly for any mistakes.
+• Make sure you proofread your work thoroughly for any errors.

 Additional Information